syncfusion-content/asp.netwebforms-docs/aspnet/Validation.md

 ### Validation Rule

 A validation rule associates an element with a validation method.
-For example, validate DatePicker control with the Jquery methods like required and range etc.
+For example, validate DatePicker control with the jQuery methods like required and range etc.

 ### Validation Messages

 Set your own custom error message by using ValidationMessage property.
 To display the error message, specify the corresponding annotation attribute followed by the message to display.

-N> JQuery predefined error messages to that annotation attribute will be shown when this property is not defined.
+N> jQuery predefined error messages to that annotation attribute will be shown when this property is not defined.

 {% highlight html %}